Areas Of Research

 Buildings are responsible for nearly 40% of overall energy consumption in the United States.
 Net-zero energy buildings (ZEB) are high performance buildings which benefit from optimal design and state of the art technologies to minimize energy consumption while producing their own energy requirements on site.
 Our work in this area has been focused on modeling, optimization and analysis of building energy systems including building envelope, innovative cooling/heating systems, and application of renewables for on site power generation.
 We use various computer simulation tools and different approaches including numerical analysis and machine learning techniques in this area.
 Below you can read the highlight of our recent efforts in this area:

 Demonstration of a Cost-Effective, Scalable Zero-Energy Commercial Building Design for Florida Climates

-In collaboration with Dr. T. Nguyen and Dr. A. Fabregas (Applied Research in Energy Systems -ARES- group), we have completed the design and construction of the new Florida Tech Alumni center which is a zero energy building, through the REET grant from Florida Department of Agriculture and Consuming Services and the matching cost from multiple industry partners (total of about $600,000).
+In collaboration with Dr. T. Nguyen and Dr. A. Fabregas (Applied Research in Energy Systems -ARES- group), we have completed the design and construction of the new Florida Tech Alumni center which is a zero energy building, through the REET grant from Florida Department of Agriculture and Consuming Services, the matching cost from multiple industry partners and Florida Tech (total of about $800,000).
 The building is serving as a key research platform for our group and is equipped with state-of-the-art energy efficient end-users, solar photovoltaic panels, batteries for energy storage, as well as building automation system.